Mdraqibkhan/Mdraqibkhan.github.io/README.md

 - Pattern Recognition

 ### Current Research
 My research focuses on designing learning-based methods for stereo matching and depth estimation, with the aim of developing efficient, real-time models for AR, VR, and robotics.
-His work seeks to address the generalization limitations of existing deep learning approaches while optimizing models for high-performance depth estimation in challenging environments.
+My work seeks to address the generalization limitations of existing deep learning approaches while optimizing models for high-performance depth estimation in challenging environments.